- About Us

 Rehearsal Set-up: These volunteers set up our rehearsal room each week.

 Robin Jaynes, Rob Kushler, Thom Linn, Lauri Palmer, Patrick Peavy

 Section Coordinators: These volunteers are responsible for welcoming new members to their section and for providing conductor’s notes when section members are absent.

 Ushers & Stage Managers: For each concert, a rotating crew of approximately 15 volunteers assist our audience with tickets and seating.

-Website & Design: This individual is responsible for the chorus’ graphic design needs as well as the creation, maintenance and updates to the CCD website.
+Website & Design: These individuals are responsible for the chorus’ graphic design needs as well as the creation, maintenance and updates to the CCD website.